Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Furlong:

 (Anglo-Saxon field.)
+220 yards or 40 rods.
 The length of a plough furrow - ie. Furrow-long.
 In the strip field farming system, the length of the field strip ploughed before turning the ox team to plough the next furrow.

 Geld or Gelt: